junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_RB/SPN-Creature-Dean-whole-novel.md

 >
 > Dean is still long way from Amazon and Cas can be helpful to lead him there (but Cas also will need help to survive in the wild, but Dean will help, so that's not a problem), so they run off to the woods together.
 >
 > Ending with Charlie/Bal chat, "Do you think they'll be fine?"
 "Knowing those two?
 Yeah I think they will.
 You?"
 "I think they'll build a little house somewhere deep deep in the woods where they won't ever get found or harmed, no phone, no laptop, no data plans, grow some plants, have some bees and a cat.
 Oh crap, Cas's cats --" "Guess they're ours now."
 "Well, that's their 'Happily ever after'."
 "There's probably one more thing we can do to keep them safe."
 Charlie raises eyebrows.
 "What do you say about breaking in again and wiping all the records?
 There will be no more experiment project DW-124 ever.
 No living soul will see the project files ever again.
 It will be only you and me."
-Charlie beams, "What are you waiting for?"
+Charlie beams, "What are you waiting for?" (complete with the very first trailer scene)

 ###### [END]